coleifer/peewee/docs/peewee/models.rst

    sticky_faves = Post.select().where(Post.is_sticky & Post.is_favorite)

-Since the :class:`BitField` is stored in an integer, there is a maximum of 64 flags you can represent (64-bits is common size of integer column).
+Since the :class:`BitField` is stored in an integer, there is a maximum of 64 flags you can represent (64 bits is the common size of an integer column).
 For storing arbitrarily large bitmaps, you can instead use :class:`BigBitField`, which uses an automatically managed buffer of bytes, stored in a :class:`BlobField`.